kg3354/jsDbFrontend/TestingPlan.md

 - Validates and processes parameters correctly.
 - Executes external scripts and handles their output appropriately.
 - Integrates effectively with external APIs.
-- Manages errors and unexpected situations robustly.
+- Manages errors and unexpected situations correctly.

 Testing Tools:

 - Jest: For running unit and integration tests.
 - Supertest: To make HTTP requests to the server within tests.
-- Mocking Libraries (e.g., jest.mock): To mock dependencies like axios and exec.
+- Mocking Libraries: To mock dependencies like axios and exec, which is heavely used in my application
 - dotenv: For managing environment variables during tests.